VishnuGShephertz/GCM-NokiaX-Android-Push-Notification/README.md

 8. Click on Credentials(in APIs option) from left menu -> Create New Key -> Server Key.<div style="clear:both"></div>
 9. Keep Accept requests from these server IP addresses as blank and click on Create button.<div style="clear:both"></div>
 10. Go to [AppHQ] (http://apphq.shephertz.com) click on Push Notification and select Android Settings in Settings option.<div style="clear:both"></div>
-11. Select your app and provide as GCM and copy server key that is generated in Google developer console in above step and submit it.<div style="clear:both"></div>
+11. Select your app and provider as GCM and copy server key that is generated in Google developer console in above step and submit it.<div style="clear:both"></div>
 12. Open CommonUtilities.java file of sample project and make following changes.

 ```